 Create GPT Disk with EFI Partition

-In my case I had 2 disk:
+In my case I had two disks:

 da0 - orginal FreeBSD with MBR partitioning using entire disk and connected via QEMU lsi1068 SCSI controller.